About Me

 2. The point in the sky or celestial sphere directly above an observer.

 I was fortunate to receive the D.E.
-Shaw Zenith Fellowship award this year!
-Despite the name, here’s hoping that my most successful days are still ahead.
+Shaw Zenith Fellowship award this year.
+Despite the name, here’s hoping the best is yet to come.

 This semester, I participated in Berkeley’s 2-day PhD workshop on Communications for Engineering Leaders!
 We were challenged to design 5-minute lightning research talks, accessible to a broad audience of engineers and scientists.